Brewers vs. Astros Player Props Betting Odds

 Yelich Stats

-- Yelich has five doubles, seven home runs, 17 walks and 24 RBI (42 total hits).
-He's also stolen 10 bases.
+- Yelich has five doubles, seven home runs, 17 walks and 24 RBI (43 total hits).
+He has swiped 10 bases.

 Yelich Recent Games